 Call for Proposals

-All proposals for technical or broader impact symposium programming must be submitted via the online submittal site at https://callforpapers.mrs.org using your MRS username and password.
+All proposals for technical or broader impact symposium programming must be submitted by May 15, 2018, via the online submittal site at https://callforproposals.mrs.org, using your MRS username and password.
 If you do not have a username and password, the site will enable you to create them.
-To expedite the review and approval process, this site includes easy step-by-step instructions that will help you develop your proposal into the form of a preliminary Call for Papers (CFP).
-We strongly suggest that you prepare your proposal offline (download sample) and transfer the information to the online submittal site.
-If you log into the submittal site and are unable to complete the entire proposal in a single session, all information will be retained by clicking the NEXT button on the page you've reached.
+This site includes easy step-by-step instructions that will help you develop your proposal into the form of a preliminary Call for Proposals (CFP).
+We strongly suggest that you prepare your proposal offline (see sample) and transfer the information to the online submittal site.
+If you log into the submittal site and are unable to complete the entire proposal in a single session, all draft information will be retained on the page you've reached.
 The site will enable you to re-enter at a later time in order to edit or add to a previously submitted proposal.
 Once you have completed your proposal, please submit your proposal prior to the submission deadline date.

-Your input is extremely valuable in helping assure both the breadth and topicality of the MRS meeting as well as ensuring a complete meeting experience on behalf of the profession.
-We would appreciate having your ideas by Friday, November 25th, although we will also do our best to consider any suggestions we receive later in the meeting planning process are not guaranteed to be considered.
+Your input is extremely valuable in helping assure the breadth and topicality of the MRS meeting as well as ensuring a satisfying meeting experience.
+The deadline for submissions is Thursday, May 15; suggestions received later in the meeting planning process are not guaranteed to be considered.